daveho/freepoll/guide.md

 ```

 Edit these values as appropriate for each course.
 Note that `term_num` is used
-for sorting your courses chronologically.
-Terms that are later in the calendar
+for sorting your courses in reverse chronological order.
+Terms that are later
-year should have higher values that earlier terms.
+in the calendar year should have higher values than terms earlier in the year.

 Note that the base station frequency will default to AA if you do not explicitly
 specify the frequency.
 If you specify a non-default frequency, FreePoll will